 Cyber threats have taken the world by storm, and the epidemic isn’t slowing down anytime soon.
 Cyber criminals are advancing their attack methods daily and create new versions of malware every minute.
 Keeping track of every new version of malware is impossible.
 Yet, that is what a majority of security solutions attempt to do through the use of a blacklist.
 This is no longer a valid option when it comes to keeping devices secure.

-The United States government and cyber security experts have expressed how the use of whitelisting technology can effectively help prevent malware attacks, like ransomware, and strengthen security defenses.
+The United States government and cyber security experts have expressed how the use of application whitelisting technology can effectively help prevent malware attacks, like ransomware, and strengthen security defenses.

 "Application Whitelisting should be an integral component of a defense-in-depth solution."